 Expectations of library users include, but are not limited to:

-- Respect the personal space of other students and patrons.
+- Respect the rights and personal space of other library users.

 - Snacks and drinks are allowed if those items are consumed responsibly and in consideration of library property and other library users.